Michael Jackson: The Immortal World Tour: Costumes

-Zaldy Goco, The Immortals costume designer, said the following in regard to his inspiration for the collection of 252 costumes: "My approach has been to draw upon and respect Michael's iconic style while creating something new and fresh.
+Zaldy Goco, the tour's costume designer, said the following in regard to his inspiration for the collection of 252 costumes: "My approach has been to draw upon and respect Michael's iconic style while creating something new and fresh.
 I placed subtle references throughout the costumes in the show."
 The color palette chosen for the show is rich, lively, and ornate such as through the usage of gold and crystals.
 The design team explored such technologies as 3D printing and LED lighting for the many different colored pieces.

 Highlights of the costumes range from 3D printing techniques to pyrotechnics being built into the designs.